WeWork says to become free cash flow positive by 2022

 Feb 11 (Reuters) - Office sharing startup WeWork on Tuesday brought forward its target for becoming free cash flow positive by a year to 2022 and said it expects to post its first ever $1-billion revenue quarter this year.

-WeWork also said it would have access to $2.5-$3.0 billion of additional liquidity for future growth, after completing a credit facility with Goldman Sachs and announcing new financial targets.
+WeWork said it would have access to $2.5-$3.0 billion of additional liquidity for future growth, after completing a credit facility with Goldman Sachs.

 The credit line is part of SoftBank Group Corp's $9.5 billion bailout that was announced in October when money-losing WeWork was on the brink of running out of cash after it botched its plans to go public earlier.